 The Fund is managed by the Office of the United Nations High Commissioner for Human Rights, with the advice of a Board of Trustees composed of independent experts from the five world regions.
-The Board meets twice a year to determine priorities, to review policies and to adopt recommendations on grants.
+The Board meets twice a year to determine priorities, review policies and adopt recommendations on grants.

 Between April and September, the Secretariat of the UN Torture Fund analyses new applications as well as narrative, financial and audit reports on the use of previous grants.
 It also organizes pre-screening visits to new applicants and regular monitoring visits to grantees.

-The recommendations on grants adopted by the Board in October are then transmitted to the Secretary-General for his approval.
+The recommendations on grants adopted by the Board of Trustees in October are then transmitted to the Secretary-General for approval.
 As a rule, grants are disbursed in January, for the 12 months ahead.